Book: Saggar firing in an electric kiln

 My book "Saggar firing in an electric kiln" is available worldwide (ISBN: 978-0-7643-6232-3).

 The book explains in words and pictures how to get good results with saggar firing in an electric kiln.
-From making the saggar to the requirements your work must meet and how you have to fire the saggar.
-It also contains many photos of completed work for inspiration.
+From making the saggar to the requirements your work must meet and how to fire the saggar.
+It contains many photos of completed work for inspiration.

 Read some of the reviews.